jaclynbrothers/prep-and-step/README.md

-# Prep and Step Prototype
+# Prep and Step Demo
 This application allows the user to select and name images to create a visual schedule of their student's or child's daily routine.

 **Link to project:** https://jaclynbrothers.github.io/prep-and-step/